Nexusprime22/League_Of_Legends_Report_Generator/README.md

 As we currently don't have a key that can accommodate multiple user requests, you must enter an API key.
 First step is to generate an API key on [Riot Games Developer Website](https://developer.riotgames.com/) using your Riot account and copying it.
 Then, you will be able to add this key to our interface using the API key button in order to use it.

 Your key will be valid for 24 hours, you will then need to repeat the same step as before to continue using the interface.
+In addition, your key only supports 100 requests every two minutes, so you will have to wait from time to time for your requests to renew.

 **NB:** If you get error messages when trying to start the analyse even though you added the API key, verify on [Riot Games Developer Website](https://developer.riotgames.com/) that the key that you entered is still valid.
 You also may wait a minute after generating the key to be usable.